lowerbarriers/finished-starter/readme.md

   3. Run the command `bundle install` in the root of the project to get the Jekyll standard items (requires [bundler](https://bundler.io/))
   4. Run `npm install` in the root of the project for non-required build dependencies (requires node and npm)
-  5. Run `bbundle exec jekyll serve --verbose --config _config.yml,_config.localdev.yml` to build and serve your site to `http://localhost:4000/`
+  5. Run `bundle exec jekyll serve --verbose --config _config.yml,_config.localdev.yml` to build and serve your site to `http://localhost:4000/`

 Optionally you can look at the comments in the `.scripts/` directory for any image (optipng, pngcrush, jpegoptim, webp) and